 Third, Nest Guard has a voice.
 For example, when you arm your system, there is an arm delay which allows you to exit your home without setting off the alarm.
 Instead of an annoying beep that continues until the system arms, Nest Guard uses a friendly voice to tell you how much time you have left.

-Fourth, Nest Guard has a second voice.
+Fourth, Nest Guard has a second, smarter voice.
 It is literally a Google Home.
 The device includes one microphone which you can enable to access Google Assistant features.
 You can get real-time information, control smart home devices, and manage tasks using your voice.
 You can also use your voice to arm your system.

 In addition to Nest Guard, Nest sells two sensors.
 The first is Nest Detect, which is a door/window sensor.
 The second device is called Nest Tag, and it’s essentially an RFID tag.
 To use Nest Tag, you simply tap it on Nest Guard to arm and disarm your system.

 Nest Detect is more useful.
 While Nest doesn’t offer the usual home security sensors, Nest Detect is multi-purpose.
 It’s a contact sensor, a motion sensor (15-foot range, 54° field of view), a night light (lights up at night when you walk by), and it has a special feature called “Quiet Open.”

 Quiet Open allows you to bypass an armed sensor simply by touching it.
 For example, if your system is armed, but you want to check the weather outside, you can press the sensor, and open your door.
 While we’ve heard only praise for this feature, our initial reaction was that it seems like a security flaw.
 Your teenagers, for example, can press the sensor and sneak out.
 Furthermore, there is no identification tied to using the feature.
 For example, it won’t say, “Rose bypassed the sensor.”
 Fortunately, you can turn this feature off if you’re concerned.